dlccyes/CollegeNotes/docs/NTUNotes/Hung-Yu/Game Theory for Wireless Network/Game Theory.md

 > This type of deviation can be refined by additionally requiring that no agent in the welcoming coalition is worseoff when agent i joins.
 A partition in which no such deviation is possible is called individually stable (IS).

 ref: Reaching Individually Stable Coalition Structures in Hedonic Games

+#### rules

+- coalition unanimity
+	- all members need to agree
+- equilibrium binding agreements
+	- coalitions can only break into smaller coalitions
+- open membership
+	- no rules

+### externality

+an equilibrium coalition structure has **positive externalities** if forming a coalition or merging into a big coalition will **make other coalitions worse off**

 ## social choice